The Portland Ballet is committed to fostering the future of ballet by building the next generation of dancers and audiences. TPB does this by:

 - Collaborating with and supporting other arts education institutions in our region.

 In the classroom, TPB’s faculty draws upon years of experience gained at national and international companies.
 Visiting guest masters regularly work with our students as well, bringing fresh insight and perspectives, as well as valuable connections to companies throughout the ballet world.
 In addition, The Portland Ballet is one of only a handful of U.S. ballet schools linked to The George Balanchine Trust.
-This tie provides our dancers with unmatched learning and performance opportunities.
+This tie provides dancers with unmatched learning and performance opportunities.

 TPB alumni have become professional dancers at leading companies in the United States and abroad.
 For more information about the success of TPB alumni in the professional dance world, visit here.